develoser/develoser.github.io/_posts/2017-12-29-typescript-and-aws-lambda.md

 ```

+This is a pretty basic class, nothing special.
+We will save it as <strong>greeting.ts</strong> file under the <strong>src</strong> directory.
+In this directory we will place all typescript files.

 ### Generating JavaScript files

-Execute the following command in the root directoy:
+We have our class in typescript, but as we already know AWS Lambda only knows JavaScript, so lets generate js file from ts.
+In order to do that let's execute the following command in the root directoy:

 ```shell
 > tsc --sourcemap